-A new study conducted by Washington University indicates that those with the bone disorder osteoporosis are 17 times more likely to also have celiac disease which is an intolerance to gluten in food.
+A new study conducted by Washington University indicates that those with the bone disorder osteoporosis are 17 times more likely to also have celiac disease.
 The report was published today in the journal the ‘Annals of Internal Medicine.’

 The link was strong enough to allow the lead researcher of the project, William Stenson, to recommend, ‘all individuals with osteoporosis undergo screening (for celiac disease).’